visgl/react-map-gl/docs/components/static-map.md

 ##### `bearing` {Number} - default: `0`

 Specify the bearing of the viewport, as a top level prop.
-Only used if `viewState` is not supplied..
+Only used if `viewState` is not supplied.

 ##### `pitch` {Number} - default: `0`